rstacruz/til-2020/posts/2015/factory_girl_with_custom_factories.md

 user.save!
 ```

-You can set up a `factory_girl` factory to use this by passing a `class` option.
+You can set up a `factory_bot` factory to use this by passing a `class` option.
 You'll have to make your factory implement these methods.
 This is silly and painful.

 ```rb
 factory :real_user, class: 'UserCreator' do